Welcome to today's edition of the Rush 24-7 podcast.

 Mickelson didn't try to change policy.

-Mickelson would just, my gosh, I'm keeping 38 cents out of every dollar.
+Mickelson was just, my gosh, I'm keeping 38 cents out of every dollar.

 I think I might move.

-And for that, there's still there's another story out today.
+And for that, there's still, there's another story out today, that the media jihad against Phil Nicholson isn't over.

 I'll get to that in a minute.

-I should have should have pointed out that if Jeter's serious, he ought to put forth some ideas to help the cause.
+I should have pointed out that if Jeter's serious, he ought to put forth some ideas to help the cause.

 Look at all the electricity used.